Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

  if(root == null && subRoot == null){   // both the root are null
     return true;
 }
-// as above condition is false there must be one root with not null value if(root == null || subRoot == null){    // only one root is null
+// as above condition is false there must be a root with not null value if(root == null || subRoot == null){    // only one root is null
     return  false;
 }